Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases: Numerical experiments

+We consider a couple of examples, which aim to showcase the versatility, robustness and efficiency of the algorithm.
+As a simple benchmark, we illustrate the improvement of RCS sampling compared to uniform sampling in Figure~\ref{fig:convergence}.
+Moreover, we compare the performance and efficiency of the RCS algorithm to the dense grid method~\cite{dolbeault2022optimal,adcock2020near,migliorati2021multivariate} in Figure~\ref{fig:timing}. \begin{enumerate}[itemsep=1em, leftmargin=*, label=\textbf{\alph*.}] \item \textbf{Polynomials + weighted polynomials.} We consider

 where $n = n_1 + n_2$ and $p_i$ is a polynomial basis function of degree $i$.
 Such bases are commonly used to approximate functions with known singular or oscillatory behaviour, which is incorporated in the weight function $w(x)$, see~\cite[Example 3]{adcock2019frames} and references therein.
-The output of the RCS algorithm for $n = 40$, $X = [-1,1]$ and $w(x) = \sqrt{x+1}$ is shown in Figure~\ref{fig:weightedpolysA}.
-In Figure~\ref{fig:weightedpolysB}, we consider the convergence of the least squares approximation of
+The function $u$ computed by the RCS algorithm for $n = 40$, $X = [-1,1]$ and $w(x) = \sqrt{x+1}$ is shown in Figure~\ref{fig:christoffelfun}(a).
+In Figure~\ref{fig:convergence}(a), we consider the convergence of the discrete least squares approximation of

 in the span of $\Phi_n$ with the same weight function.